Asen-Slivarov/sportstracker/README.md

 - On startup, each event is assigned a **randomized initial delay (jitter)** before beginning its polling cycle.
 - This prevents all events from polling at the same moment (the **thundering herd problem**) and evenly distributes system load across time.

+#### Summary
+By introducing **virtual threads**, the system combines the **simplicity of blocking code** with the **scalability of asynchronous architectures**.
+The **artificial distribution of event polling** ensures even workload distribution and predictable performance — enabling the platform to scale efficiently as the number of live events grows.

 ---

 ### 5. **Exception Handling**